laegekeldandersen/Institutioner/README.md

 	• Derfor indeholder en dataframe kolonner og rækker med data.
 	• If every column contains a title, then argument should be header=TRUE (or header=T), otherwise header=F.
 	• If the file is tab-delimited, then sep=”\t”.
 Other options are, e.g., sep=”,” and sep=” ”.
-	• If every case (row) has it’s own unambiquous (non-repeating) title, and the first column of the file contains these row names, 		then row.names=1, otherwise the argument should be deleted.
+	• If every case (row) has it’s own non-repeating title, and the first column of the file contains these row name
+	• then row.names=1, otherwise the argument should be deleted.

 ## Diskriptiv statistik